zaneris123/CoordinateOffset/README.md

 It's a good idea to give this permission to anyone who needs to use coordinates for commands or administration.

 * `coordinateoffset.query`
-Allows you to use the /offset command, which tells you your current offset.
+Allows you to use the `/offset` command, which tells you your current offset.

 * `coordinateoffset.query.others`
-Allows you to query other players' offsets with /offset <name>.
+Allows you to query other players' offsets with `/offset <name>`.

 * `coordinateoffset.reload`
-  Allows you to reload the plugin config with /offsetreload.
+  Allows you to reload the plugin config with `/offsetreload`.

 Credits
 -------